 As usual, let’s start with talking about the story.
 I do very well know that this game is a port of a mobile game and because of that, I can safely say that the story for this game is pretty sweet.
-It won’t blow you off your socks or it isn’t a masterpiece but it gets the job done quite nicely.
+It won’t blow you off your socks, or it isn’t a masterpiece, but it gets the job done quite nicely.

 That is a positive thing for this game.
 There is replay-ability in this game.
 And you can make each playthrough different.
 I honestly think that with 2 to 3 playthroughs you can see everything in that game.

 It would be quite unfair to say that the story could have been better.
 Since it wouldn’t benefit the game.
-The gameplay would be ruined if there was a deeper storyline then there is.
+The gameplay would be ruined if there was a deeper storyline than there is.
 The story is about you saving an island from an evil mayor.
 Every action you take will have a reaction.
 So, the story kind of wrote itself.
 The writing is pretty solid and the characters, while mostly flat, can be memorable at times.

-Anyways, enough about the story.
+Anyway, enough about the story.
 Long time readers of mine know that I can talk hours about stories, but we have a game to review!

-Trying to hard?
+Trying too hard?

 When I was playing this game, I felt like they tried a bit too hard when creating this game.
 Often I fell under the impression that they went for a huge amazing adventure.
 But in the end, it didn’t turn out that way.

 I have beaten the whole game on the normal difficulty setting in 6-7 hours.
-This game is rather at the short side.
+This game is rather on the short side.
 With only 4-5 area’s to explore, this game falls into the category of a “game snack”.

 The gameplay is rather interesting.
 While you explore, you have to fight enemies.
 To defeat them, you need to pull the flowers from their head.
 The later guardians have certain defenses.
-They can put thorns and bombs to try and shake you off.
+They can put thorns and bombs to try to shake you off.
 Lili can hang on these guardians as long as the meter doesn’t run out.
 The more hits you take, the faster that meter runs out.

 Now, there isn’t a game over screen.
 Since there is no possibility to die.
 Thankfully the game autosaves since there is a spot where you can get stuck.
 At the stall where you can buy keys, there is a vase hidden behind some barrels.
 I was playing with my controller and kept pushing forward.
 Somehow, I got stuck behind the barrels.
 I couldn’t get out due to invisible walls.

-Speaking of those, some area’s have invisible walls.
+Speaking of those, some areas have invisible walls.
 I have no idea for what reason.
 My best guess is to avoid some minor graphical glitches.
 Like a hat clipping through a stair or something.
 For that reason they blocked off some small area’s.
 But it isn’t that big of a deal.